Who is this article for?

 Archives purged from cold storage are permanently removed, and associated data is unrecoverable.

-For detailed information on removing data from cold storage, see Purging cold storage.
+For detailed information on removing data from cold storage, see Purge cold storage.